 Italian Luminaries – Heroes & Villains

 Sometimes, the paintbrush of history colors individuals who’ve helped shape her too strongly.
-Historical figures are either seen as heroes or villains.
+Historic figures in Italy are either seen as heroes or villains.
 Very rarely, they are depicted in moderate tones, at least by those who write history for the popular public.

 Italy has given the world some of its greatest heroes and most infamous villains.
 This section is dedicated to over 3000 years of Italian Heroes and Villains.
 However this will not be just dry historical dates and facts – instead, this section will focus on the unique and strange situations that brought these figures into the spotlight.

-Villains are the scoundrels, murderers, sexual deviants, war mongers, thieves and tyrants that still reach out through the ages to scare us.
+Villains are the scoundrels, murderers, sexual deviants, warmongers, thieves, and tyrants that still reach out through the ages to scare us.
 These men and women have done evil things and caused widespread suffering to further their own ends, or worse, their sadistic pleasures.
-Emperors Nero and Caligula, Lucrezia Borgia and her father Pope Alexander VI are just some of the Italy’s larger-than-life villains who crossed the line into the realm of evil.
+Emperors Nero and Caligula, Lucrezia Borgia, and her father Pope Alexander VI are just some of Italy’s larger-than-life villains who crossed the line into the realm of evil.